gwasylow/dotnet-cqrs-bank-app/README.md

 # dotnet-cqrs-bank-app
 dotnet-cqrs-bank-app

-*Dotnet CQRS Bank App

 User Story:
 As a user I would like to:
   - login/log off to a system
   - read the balance amount
   - read the latest 10 transacations history
   - send the money transfer to a different account
   - to be notyfied about incoming transfer on my account

 Tech background:
   - Mock Database Objects (shared in memory)